huawei-noah/Efficient-AI-Backbones/readme.md

 **News**

-2021/08/31 The code of Versatile Filters (https://github.com/huawei-noah/Versatile-Filters) has been merged into this repo.
+2021/08/30 GhostNet paper is selected as the **[Most Influential CVPR 2020 Papers](https://www.paperdigest.org/2021/08/most-influential-cvpr-papers-2021-08/)**.

-2021/08/26 The code of LegoNet (https://github.com/huawei-noah/LegoNet) has been merged into this repo.
+2021/08/26 The codes of [LegoNet](https://github.com/huawei-noah/LegoNet) and [Versatile Filters](https://github.com/huawei-noah/Versatile-Filters) has been merged into this repo.

 2021/06/15 The code of TNT (Transformer in Transformer) has been released in this repo.

-2020/11/10 The code of TinyNet (NeurIPS 2020) has been release at [MindSpore Model Zoo](https://gitee.com/mindspore/mindspore/tree/master/model_zoo/research/cv/tinynet).

 2020/10/31 GhostNet+TinyNet achieves better performance.
 See details in our NeurIPS 2020 paper: [arXiv](https://arxiv.org/abs/2010.14819).

-2020/09/24 We release GhostNet models for more vision tasks on [MindSpore Hub](https://www.mindspore.cn/resources/hub) and [MindSpore Model Zoo](https://gitee.com/mindspore/mindspore/tree/master/model_zoo/research/cv).

 2020/06/10 GhostNet is included in [PyTorch Hub](https://pytorch.org/hub/pytorch_vision_ghostnet/).